marijnh/Eloquent-JavaScript/16_game.md

 {{index center, coordinates, readability}}

 The way the player's center is found shows how the methods on our `Vec` type allow computations with objects to be written in a relatively readable way.
-To find the actor's center, we add its position (its top-left corner) and half its size.
+To find the actor's center, we add its position (its upper-left corner) and half its size.
 That is the center in level coordinates, but we need it in pixel coordinates, so we then multiply the resulting vector by our display scale.

 {{index validation}}